 What does blockchain mean for the renewable energy sector?

-Blockchain is often presented as an almost magical tool for solving all of the world’s problems, but for many this technology remains confusing and mysterious.
+Blockchain is often presented as an almost magical tool for solving many of the world’s problems, but for many this technology remains confusing and mysterious.
 The recent explosive growth and the sudden fall of Bitcoin have drawn a lot of attention and put a new focus on the topic.

 There are numerous blockchains today, Bitcoin being the first.
 While the Bitcoin blockchain’s only application is cryptocurrency, recent developments are allowing blockchain to be applied in many new areas, including energy.

-We asked specialist Olga Jensen about the key things everyone should know about this groundbreaking technology, what it means for the energy sector, and how it could speed up the renewable energy transition.
+We asked specialist Olga Jensen about the key things everyone should know about this groundbreaking technology and what it could mean for the future of the energy sector and the renewable energy transition.

 Back to basics – what is blockchain?